qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Cryptomnesia**: Treating other peoples' idea as own original idea, after forgetting the source of the idea.

 **Sleeper effect**: After exposed to persuation, some people initially don't agree because of some reasons.
-But after time passes, people may forget the reasons why they initially disagree, and may gradually aggree to it.
+But after time passes, people may forget the reasons why they initially disagree, and may gradually agree to it.
 Persuations that don't work immediately may still have long-term effects.

 ## Information addiction and curiosity